How to Clean Deposition Materials Shipped in Oil?

 Some deposition materials may react with air and water vapor during storage and shipment, so we protect these deposition materials by immersion in a low viscosity (hydrocarbon) mineral oil.
-But before the material can be installed in a vacuum system, this oil must be completely removed by using solvents that do not act as additional contamination sources for the vacuum system or the subsequent thin-film processes.
-About for solvent choice, some highly reactive materials may react with certain solvents, so we should always select solvents that are strictly hydrocarbon in nature (i.e. the solvent molecule contains nothing but carbon and hydrogen).
+But before the material can be installed in a vacuum system, this oil must be removed entirely by using solvents that do not act as additional contamination sources for the vacuum system or the subsequent thin-film processes.
+About solvent choice, some highly reactive materials may react with certain solvents, so we should always select solvents that are strictly hydrocarbon in nature (i.e., the solvent molecule contains nothing but carbon and hydrogen).

 1. Do not use solvents such as alcohols, ketones, esters, ethers, furans, or others containing oxygen.

 2. Do not use pyridine-like solvents containing nitrogen.

 3. Do not use sulfur-containing solvents such as carbon disulfide.

 4. Do not use any of the numerous chlorine-containing solvents of which trichloroethylene is an example.

 5. The initial cleaning steps can use technical grade solvents to minimize the expense.